gmdfalk/60-days-of-python/webcrawler/README.md

 Web Crawler
 ==================

-So, i've cheated a bit with this one as this web crawler is written by Guido Rossum
+Okay, so i've cheated a bit with this one as this web crawler is written by Guido van Rossum
 but it seemed like a great opportunity to study idiomatic code and some interesting
-new features of Python 3.4.
+new features of Python 3.4 (concurrency in web requests, yield from and others).
 I modified it to use docopts instead of argparse and am adding some commentary.
 Other modifications could be:
   * BeautifulSoup instead of regex for parsing